 The film also identifies attainable solutions and public movements to spread innovative, high-touch, low-cost methods for illness prevention and healing.

-Dr. Stephen Pont of Seton, Central Texas’ largest health care provider, and Christie Garbe of Central Health, Travis County’s health care district, lead a half-hour discussion among audience members after the movie.
+Dr. Stephen Pont of Ascension Seton, Central Texas’ largest health care provider, and Christie Garbe of Central Health, Travis County’s health care district, lead a half-hour discussion among audience members after the movie.

 “Health care is an issue that affects all of us, but it’s so misunderstood,” said “Escape Fire” Director Matthew Heineman.
 “We all have a stake in the health of our nation because we all pay for it.